 The original North West Ridge route is an excellent objectively quite safe, and the terrain offers good camp sites at the Tibetan Plateau (lying in the Himalayan Shadow usually provide excellent topping-out opportunities).

-Half a day of driving brings us to 'Chinese' base camp.
+Half a day of driving brings to Sishapangma Base Camp.
 The views of Shishapangma are wonderful from this grassy camp near a stream..

-We spend several days acclimatizing and preparing our equipment for the yaks to carry to Advance Base Camp.
+We spend some days acclimatizing and preparing our equipment for the yaks to carry to Advance Base Camp.
 There are some superb day trips and we may even make an overnight camping trip, depending on how the weather looks.
-The itinerary from here on is approximate only.
-In 2006 we stayed 5 nights at BC including an overnight trek from there..
+The itinerary from here onwards is tentative one. .

-We acclimatize further and have a puja, a ceremony to show respect for the mountain.
-The puja is held on an auspicious day decided by the sherpas..
+We acclimatize further and have a puja, a ceremony to show respect to the mountain.
+The puja is held on an auspicious day decided by the Sherpas after consulting the Guru..

-The expedition leader in discussion with the team members and sherpas manages the day to day running of the expedition.
-The sherpas carry the majority of the equipment to establish the camps leaving us to familiarize ourselves with the mountain and get more acclimatized, a long process.
-There are several different methods to ready for yourself for the summit bid, we will discuss them in detail on the mountain.
-The basic plan is to spend 3-4 days at ABC then take a 6-7 day trip up on the mountain sleeping as high as Camp 2, 7100m.
+The expedition leader in discussion with the team members and Sherpas manage the day to day running of the expedition.
+The Sherpas carry the majority of the equipment to establish the camps leaving us to familiarize ourselves with the mountain and get more acclimatized, a long process.
+There are several different methods to get ready for the summit bid, we will discuss them in detail on the mountain.
+The basic plan is to spend 3-4 days at ABC then take a 6-7 days trip up on the mountain sleeping as high as Camp 2, 7100m.
 Logistically, it takes some sound preparation and organization to ensure all the camps are set up with the appropriate supplies.
 Then we need a window of good weather for the summit attempt and often this is a waiting game.
 From Camp 3, 7500m, we have a spectacular view that stretches way into the distance to the north and also we can see Everest and Cho Oyu.
-Summit route options Summit day means a very early start.
-The best route to the true summit is crossing the face (in green above, and the picture to the right) but we judge at the time whether this is safe.
+Summit day means a very early start.
+The best route to the true summit is crossing the face but we judge at the time whether this is safe.
 The route in yellow goes first to the Central summit, which we must fix ropes to.
 From there to the true summit is a knife-edged ridge that is rarely in condition for traversing, although it is only nasty for less than a rope length.
-The other possibility is a new route (in blue): from Camp 3 we descend a little onto a broad plateau and will probably have to put a camp there.
+The other possibility is from Camp 3.
+We descend a little onto a broad plateau and will probably have to put a camp there.
 The slopes from there on are moderate although there are a few crevasses.
 Once we have summitted we clear the mountain of our gear and rubbish and head out.
 We are likely to summit prior to day 39 but have plenty of time to wait out for the best conditions..

 It takes several days to clear all the camps, and bring all our rubbish down..